asyncopatedsoul/solarpunk-sim/monorepo/README.md

 - **Remote Control**: Browser-based control interface for robots
 - **Display Simulation**: LVGL-based UI simulations for robot displays
+- **Creator Tools**: Python code editor, REPL console, and global state visualization
-- Built with React and TypeScript
+- Built with React and Svelte
 - Can be embedded in Unity or used standalone

 ### MicroPython Runtime (`/micropython-runtime`)